Lee Ridley (footballer)

-Lee Ridley (born 5 December 1981) is an English professional footballer who plays as a left back for Winterton Rangers.
+Lee Ridley (born 5 December 1981) is an English professional footballer who plays as a centre back for Crowle Colts.

-He has previously played for Scunthorpe United, Cheltenham Town, Darlington and Lincoln City, Grimsby Town, Gainsborough Trinity and Worksop Town.
+He has previously played professionally for Scunthorpe United, Cheltenham Town, Darlington, Lincoln City and Grimsby Town before moving into non-league football with Gainsborough Trinity, Worksop Town, Grantham Town and Bottesford Town.

 Career

 Scunthorpe United

 Born in Scunthorpe, Lee started his career with Scunthorpe United as a young child and went on to make 117 appearances in all competitions scoring three goals between 2000 and 2007.
 Despite being offered a new 2-year contract by Scunthorpe after their promotion to the Championship in 2007, he opted to stay in League One.

 Cheltenham Town

 He joined Cheltenham Town signing a three-year deal at Whaddon Road.
 Possibly deciding that he will get a greater regularity of first team football after making only 20 appearances in his final year at Scunthorpe.
 On 22 November 2007 he joined Darlington on a one-month loan deal.
 He then joined Lincoln City on a one-month loan deal on 4 January 2008.

 He was released by the club along with 7 other players in May 2010.